EUPP-benchmark/ESSD-benchmark/README.md

-# ESSD-benchmark-codes
+# ESSD-benchmark
-Central point to gather the various code repositories for the ESSD benchmark
+Central point to gather the code repositories and assets of the ESSD benchmark